Agriculture

 What are Agro-based Industries?

-Agro-based industries are industries that use agricultural products as raw materials for manufacturing.
+Agro-based industries are the industries that use agricultural products as their raw materials for manufacturing products like biofuels, food, textiles and other value-added goods.
 These industries are part of the agriculture sector, which collectively contributes around 18% to India's GDP.
-They are mostly consumer-based industries as the agro-based products manufactured are directly sold to consumers.
-These industries are important for several reasons:
+They are mostly consumer-based industries as the agricultural product manufactured is directly sold to the consumers.

-What are the Types of Agro-based Industries in India?
+What is the Importance of Agro-based Industries in India?

 There are mainly four types of Agro-based industries.
-Let's understand each of them in detail.
+Let’s understand each in more detail.

 Agro-produce Processing Units